How to make a grocery list

 Making a budget for groceries is an important part of efficient grocery shopping.
 RTS.com states that “The average American family of four throws out $1,600 a year in produce.”
 Having a budget and an effect list can eliminate most of that waste for you and your family.

-This will help ensure that you shop efficiently and save money in the process.
+Making and using a food shopping list will ensure that you shop efficiently saving time and money in the process.

 Creating a grocery list is an essential part of shopping efficiently.
 Allocate time each week to plan out your meals and take inventory of what you already have on hand so that you can make a grocery list that will save you time in the store.